LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 --------------

-This section briefly describes runtime errors that result from misuse of Logtalk built-in predicates, built-in methods or from message-sending.
+This section briefly describes runtime errors that result from misuse of Logtalk built-in predicates, built-in methods, or from message-sending.
-For a complete and detailed description of runtime errors please consult the Reference Manual.
+For a complete and detailed description of runtime errors, please consult the Reference Manual.

 .. _errors_predicates: